 If you’re a first-year student at WFU…

-Unlike all other elections, freshmen elections occur in the fall of the year, a few weeks after arrival to campus.
+Unlike all other elections, first-year elections occur in the fall of the year, a few weeks after arrival to campus.
 Freshmen candidates run on behalf of their residence hall for a senator position in Student Government.
 The number of positions per residence hall vary each year and are allotted based on residence hall population.

 There are no requirements to run for Student Government other than being dedicated to the betterment of our community.
 We are committed to representing the interests of all students and need representation from all grades, fields of study, and identities.